 Anything you want -- it's your own comfort zone, really.

 Garments such as full sized sweaters, cardigans or tank tops are also first projects for my students -- you can see them here, here & here.
-[The Flickr gallery on the right also show the various finished projects.]
+[The WORD CLOUD on the right also show the various finished projects.
+Look under "FO" for finished items.]

 A suggestion would be to start on a project that you'll have use for or that you'll like so that the progress is enjoyable.